yonush/picoXpander/blinka/README.md

 The Blinka code and firmware lets you use microcontrollers to provide the external IO for a computer.
 Python code is written on the computer and IO instructions are sent to the device over USB.
 This will work with the picoXpander using a customised version of the Raspberry Pico firmware and a modded version of the Adafruit Blinka Python libraries.

 ## TODO
-- :white_check_mark: Get OLED working
-- :white_check_mark: Rewrite iomapping
-- :white_check_mark: Test the xpander.py with the picoPLC
-- :white_large_square: Redraw the pinout image for picoXpander layout
+- Redraw the pinout image for picoXpander layout
-- :white_large_square: Fix UART - convert from hid to hidapi package
+- Fix UART - convert from hid to hidapi package
-- :white_large_square: Test PWM and write test code
-- :white_large_square: Update documentation
+- Update documentation
-- :white_large_square: Write code for traffic light board
+- Write code for traffic light board
-- :white_large_square: Include more demo code
-- :white_large_square: Write up on changes to the various packages
+- Write up on changes to the various packages

 ## Programming languages & environment